denariigames/NPCSubtitle/README.md

 ## Usage

-1. Edit your existing CanvasNpcUI prefab and replace the UI Npc Entity component
+Edit your existing CanvasNpcUI prefab and replace the UI Npc Entity component

+-or-

-2. or reference CanvasNpcSubtitleUI prefab in GameInstance.
+Reference CanvasNpcSubtitleUI prefab in GameInstance